Skip to main content

 2. That the mathematical provisions are invested in:

-1. Shares or participations in collective investment institutions, predetermined in the contracts, provided that:
+1. Shares or units of collective investment institutions, predetermined in the contracts, provided that:

-• These are collective investment institutions adapted to Law 35/2003, of November 4, on Collective Investment Institutions ( BOE of 5).
+• These are collective investment institutions adapted to Law 35/2003, of November 4, on Collective Investment Institutions ( BOE of the 5th).

-• These are collective investment institutions covered by Directive 2009/65/ EC , of July 13, of the European Parliament and of the Council.
+• These are collective investment institutions covered by Directive 2009/65/ of July of the European Parliament and of the Council.

-2. Sets of assets reflected separately in the balance sheet of the insurance entity, provided that the following requirements are met:
+2. Sets of assets reflected separately on the insurance company's balance sheet, provided that the following requirements are met:

-• The determination of the assets must correspond, at all times, to the insurance entity.
+• The determination of assets must, at all times, be the responsibility of the insurance entity.

-• The investment of the provisions of each set of assets must be made in assets that comply with the standards established in article 89 of Royal Decree 1060/2015, of November 20, on the organization, supervision and solvency of insurance and reinsurance entities.
-In no case may it be real estate or real estate rights.
+• The investment of the provisions of each set of assets must be made in assets that comply with the rules established in article 89 of Royal Decree 1060/2015, of November 20, on the regulation, supervision and solvency of insurance and reinsurance entities.
+In no case may this concern real estate or real estate rights.

-However, it will be understood that these requirements are met by those sets of assets that attempt to develop an investment policy characterized by reproducing a certain stock or fixed income index representative of one of the official secondary securities markets of the European Union.
+However, those asset groups that seek to develop an investment policy characterised by reproducing a certain stock market or fixed-income index representative of one of the official secondary securities markets of the European Union will be deemed to meet such requirements.

-• The policyholder will only have the power to choose between the different separate sets of assets in which the insurance entity must invest the mathematical provision of the insurance, without in any case being able to intervene in the determination of the specific assets in which, within each separate set, the provisions are reversed.
+• The policyholder will only have the power to choose, between the different separate sets of assets in which the insurance company must invest the mathematical provision of the insurance, without in any case being able to intervene in the determination of the specific assets in which, within each separate set, the provisions are invested.

-In these contracts, the policyholder or insured may choose, in accordance with the specifications of the policy, between the different collective investment institutions or separate sets of assets, expressly designated in the contracts, without singular specifications being produced for each policyholder or insured. insured.
+In these contracts, the policyholder or the insured may choose, in accordance with the specifications of the policy, between the different collective investment institutions or separate sets of assets, expressly designated in the contracts, without there being any specific specifications for each policyholder or insured.